josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/👁‍🗨_the_boundary_as_border.md

 ---

 ## 🏮 Footer
-*The Boundary as Border* is a living node of the Polaris Protocol.
+*👁‍🗨 The Boundary as Border* is a living node of the Polaris Protocol.
 It describes how women's limits become misinterpreted as political resistance, triggering punitive responses shaped by colonial and patriarchal scripts.

 > 📡 Cross-references: